 After breast cancer surgery, for example, retracted and fused scars can remain.
 The indication of autologous fat injection for the treatment of such scars is defined in a guideline of the Arbeitsgemeinschaft der Wissenschaftlichen Medizinischen Fachgesellschaften e.V.
 (AWMF).
 The AWMF develops fact-based and interdisciplinary guidelines.
 Nevertheless, breast reconstruction after breast cancer surgery using autologous fat injection is not recommended by the Federal Joint Committee (G-BA).
 For this reason, own-fat treatment is not covered by health insurance (Hessisches LSG, 31.10.2014 – L 1 KR 197/14).

 If the health insurance refuses to cover the costs, the following consequences must be expected:

 A certificate is a written expert opinion from the objective point of view of the independent expert.
-The issuing of an expert opinion is accompanied by a high level of responsibility.
-The issuing of incorrect health certificates against one’s better knowledge is a violation of the professional code of conduct and a violation of the penal code (StGB, § 278).
+With the issuing of an expert opinion comes a high level of responsibility.
+Issuing incorrect health certificates against one’s better knowledge is a violation of the professional code of conduct and a violation of the penal code (StGB, § 278).
 Furthermore, the issuance of inaccurate certificates is unethical in the extreme.